blueswen/fastapi-observability/readme.md

 [Trace to logs](https://grafana.com/docs/grafana/latest/datasources/tempo/#trace-to-logs) setting:

 1. Data source: target log source
-2. Tags: key of tags or process level attributes from the trace, which will be log query criteria if the key exists in the trace
+2. Tags: key of tags from the trace, which will be log query criteria if the key exists in the trace
-3. Map tag names: Convert existing key of tags or process level attributes from trace to another key, then used as log query criteria.
-Use this feature when the values of the trace tag and log label are identical but the keys are different.
+   1. Without as value: use the key as query label
+   2. With as value: convert the tag key to another key as query label

 Grafana data source setting example: